 For borrowers with good credit seeking competitive interest rates, Best Egg is a strong option to consider.
 They’ve funded more than $2 billion since their opening in 2014 and have assisted over 200,000 clients.

 For those with the strongest credit scores and an annual income of at least $100,000, APRs are as low as 5.99%.
 Otherwise, they range up to 29.99%.

 Loan amounts are as low as $2,000 and as high as $50,000 if you meet special qualifications.
 Origination fees range between 0.99% and 5.99% and are taken out of your funds.

 Once you’ve had a loan for at least six months with Best Egg, you can actually apply for a second loan if necessary.
 Your combined balances can’t exceed $50,000 but it gives you more flexibility in your financing where many lenders prohibit more than one outstanding loan.

-Most Best Egg borrowers use their funds to consolidate debt, but you can use the money for just about anything.
-Whether it’s for medical expenses, a new kitchen, or your upcoming wedding, Best Egg allows for a large variety of loan purposes.
+Most of their borrowers use their funds to consolidate debt, but you can use the money for just about anything.
+Whether it’s for medical expenses, a new kitchen, or your upcoming wedding, they allow for a large variety of loan purposes.

-If you have strong credit and are in a relatively high-income bracket, you can take advantage of some pretty competitive loan terms with Best Egg.
+If you have strong credit and are in a relatively high-income bracket, you can take advantage of some of their competitive loan terms.
 It’s quick and easy to get an offer and won’t hurt your credit score.
 In fact, you won’t have any hard pull at all until you’re ready to sign your loan agreement.

 Avant has served close to half a million borrowers since opening its doors online in 2012.
 It’s a great middle-of-the-road option because most Avant borrowers have either average or above average credit.
 The average score range is actually between 600 and 700.